|

 piece I will merely soften its edges and ensure that no underlying

 colour is contrasting against the main surface finish.
+I always try to resist the approach of

 stripping finish from a piece, scraping the old surface to reveal a